 Krumholz, who was brought to Cleveland by Mayor Carl B. Stokes in 1969, was a pioneer and champion of what is called “equity planning,” and for the duration of his 10-year tenure with the city, that was how he approached the work of the Planning Commission.

 As he described it to my classmates and I during that course’s first meeting, equity planning meant “planning the most [resources] for those with the least.”

 It was revolutionary in his time, and to a great extent remains so.
 It is a lesson that has stuck with me ever since.

 The next semester, I took Krumholz’s “Neighborhood Planning” seminar, where we had the opportunity to work firsthand for a community development corporation in Cleveland’s Fairfax neighborhood, and witnessed up close the plight of places that had the deck stacked against them.
 The kind of place for which equity planning was invented.

-A dozen years later, I still work in the community development field, albeit in a local government role, and I still find myself trying to live up to the ideals Norm instilled in me.
+All these years later, I still work in the community development field, albeit in a consulting role, and I still find myself trying to live up to the ideals Norm instilled in me.

 You must be logged in to post a comment.